nopresnik/webpack-boilerplate/README.md

 # webpack-boilerplate

-Boilerplate to quickly create a HTML/SCSS/JS project with Webpack
+A super thin skeleton boilerplate to quickly create a HTML/SCSS/JS project with Webpack.

 Includes:
   - Babel